 - I. Particles that lost a significant fraction of their energy in the platinum.
-The energy they lost was proportional to their initial energy in agreement with the Bethe Heitler theory ( $dE/dx = (-E/X_0)$ ).
-Hence, they are concentrated close to the straight line of Fig. 16 (left) and are also shown as the shaded histogram in Fig.16 (right) concentrated between 0.8 and 1.0 (significant part of their energy lost).
-Based on these, these particles were identified to be electrons and positrons. - II.
+The energy they lost was proportional to their initial energy in agreement with the Bethe Heitler theory ($dE/dx = (-E/X_0)$).
+Hence they are concentrated close to the straight line of Fig. 16 (left) and are also shown as the shaded histogram in Fig.16 (right) concentrated between 0.8 and 1.0 (significant part of their energy lost).
+As one expects these particles were electrons and positrons. - II.
 Penetrating particles which lose a small fraction of their energy in platinum.
-These are shown clearly as a band close to the x-axis in Fig. 16 (left) and in the histogram of Fig. 16 (right) where they are concentrated below 0.2 (energy loss less than 20% of the initial energy).
+These are shown clearly in the histogram to the right of Fig. 16 and they are concentrated below 0.2 (energy lost less than 20% of the initial energy).

-The penetrating particles of category II were new and unexpected and of course the big question was what kind of particles they were.
-To figure this one out, one has to know how do charged particles lose energy due to ionisation in the medium that they traverse.
+Of course the big question was what kind of particles were the penetrating particles of category II.
+To figure this one out, one has to know how do charged particles lose energy due to ionisation of the medium that they traverse.

 They were not protons because the momentum accessible to this experiment was below 500 MeV/c and protons of this kinetic energy would be highly ionizing since they would be very slow.
-The highest momentum track had a momentum of :
+The highest momentum track had a momentum of:

-$$p = 0.3 \cdot B \cdot R = 0.3 \times 4.5 \times 10^5$$ Gauss $\cdot cm = 135 MeV/c$ which would place them right in the low $\beta\gamma$ region of the Bethe-Bloch formula were the energy loss rises with decreasing particle velocity and is approximately 10 MeV cm/g.
-This would have been manifested by thick tracks with the high density of droplets which was of course not observed.
+$$p = 0.3 \cdot B \cdot R = 0.3 \times 4.5 \times 10^5 Gauss \cdot cm = 135 MeV/c$$ which would place them right on the $1/\beta^2$ region of the Bethe-Bloch formula were the energy loss is about $10~MeV~cm^2/g$.
+This would have been indicated by the high density of droplets (very dense cloud chamber tracks) which was of course not observed.
 A proton track at this speed would have had a track that had 25 times larger droplet density than that from an electron of the same momentum.

-Hence, if the were protons they would have had :
+Hence, if the were protons they would have had: